Lakshmanwadhwani/PDAC_DEG_analysis_Limma_and_Hisat2/README.md

 ![Galaxy](https://img.shields.io/badge/Galaxy-blue)![Trimmomatic](https://img.shields.io/badge/Trimmomatic-e7ee23)![FastQC](https://img.shields.io/badge/FastQC-9d37e6)![HISAT2](https://img.shields.io/badge/HISAT2-bada55)![featurecounts](https://img.shields.io/badge/featurecounts-66cccc)![annotateMyIDs](https://img.shields.io/badge/annotateMyIDs-999999)![Limma](https://img.shields.io/badge/Limma-e8b025)

-# PancreaticCancer-RNAseq-EdgeR-Hisat2 🧬
+# PancreaticCancer-RNAseq-Limma-Hisat2 🧬

 ## Description

 This repository contains scripts and data files used for a differential expression analysis of RNA-seq data focusing on pancreatic cancer.
 The primary objective is to identify differentially expressed genes between poorly differentiated Pancreatic Ductal Adenocarcinoma (PDAC) and normal pancreatic samples.
-The experiment pays particular attention to the expression of the S100P gene and the effects of the naphthalene diimide compound QN-302, which targets G-quadruplex DNA sequences in the promoter regions of cancer-related genes.
-The analysis incorporates the EdgeR package for differential expression analysis and Hisat2 for RNA sequence alignment.
+The authors primary focus was to understand the expression of the S100P gene in the context of disease and wild-type and the effects of the naphthalene diimide compound QN-302, which targets G-quadruplex DNA sequences in the promoter regions of cancer-related genes.
+The analysis incorporates the Limma package for differential expression analysis and Hisat2 for RNA sequence alignment.

 ## Workflow 🧰
 ![Workflow Diagram](./image.png)